viktorbezdek/awesome-github-projects/README.md

 - [styled-components/styled-components](https://github.com/styled-components/styled-components) - Visual primitives for the component age.
 Use the best bits of ES6 and CSS to style your apps without stress 💅
 - [forthebadge/for-the-badge](https://github.com/forthebadge/for-the-badge) - It all started because of an obsession with two words: “build passing”.
 It all ended with this: badges, for badges’ sake.
 - [graphql/graphiql](https://github.com/graphql/graphiql) - GraphiQL & the GraphQL LSP Reference Ecosystem for building browser & IDE tools.
-- [1backend/1backend](https://github.com/1backend/1backend) - Run your web apps easily with a complete platform that you can install on any server.
-Build composable microservices and lambdas.
 - [GeekyAnts/NativeBase](https://github.com/GeekyAnts/NativeBase) - Mobile-first, accessible components for React Native & Web to build consistent UI across Android, iOS and Web.
 - [sanity-io/sanity](https://github.com/sanity-io/sanity) - Sanity Studio – Rapidly configure content workspaces powered by structured content
 - [hexojs/hexo](https://github.com/hexojs/hexo) - A fast, simple & powerful blog framework, powered by Node.js.